 Enhance your enjoyment of your pool with a gorgeous deck to make lounging poolside look and feel luxurious.
-But are you restricted to timber or are there more options… Spoiler alert – there are a lot more options to choose from, which is why we put these 35 pool deck ideas together to help make the best choice for your yard.
+But are you restricted to timber or are there more options… Spoiler alert – there are a lot more options to choose from, which is why we put these pool deck ideas together to help make the best choice for your yard.

-With the right choice of décor your pool deck can become the perfect place to chill—just add plenty of natural and organic fibres in your soft furnishings, a peaceful colour scheme, and amp up the atmosphere with things like water features, bistro lights and patio umbrellas.
+With the right choice of décor your pool deck can become the perfect place to chill.
+Just add plenty of natural and organic fibres in your soft furnishings and have a peaceful colour scheme.
+Amp up the atmosphere with things like water features, bistro lights and patio umbrellas.

 1. Rise up